abinit/abinit/doc/tutorial/eph_intro.md

     Fortunately, you don't have to worry about these technical details as symmetries are fully supported in EPH.
     Just run the DFPT calculation for the irreducible perturbations in the IBZ as usual.
     Also the computation of the WFK can be limited to the IBZ.
-    EPH will employ symmetries to reconstruct the missing terms at runtime.
+    EPH will employ symmetries to reconstruct the different quantities at runtime.

 ## Fourier interpolation of the DFPT potentials